About FIRST® Team 88

 The CAD Team

-Trains our students to design and produce CAD drawings of our robot subsystems, parts, and then produce posters and PR signs for our team.
+Trains our students to design and produce CAD drawings of our robot subsystems, parts, and then learns and uses our CNC router to produce the parts they design.

 The Strategy Team